0x4xel/HTNotes/README.md

 #### Update Machine Info

 This button is usefull to trigger when you have completed a machine, or you didnt access to HTB in a while.
-This button will `ONLY` update the machine info of all the machines you have in the vault, updating the state of flags and graphs.
+It will `ONLY` update the machine info of all the machines you have in the vault, updating the state of flags and graphs.

 ![](HTB/assets/update_machine_example.png)